 Inverters are provided with a buzzer alarm to warn that the loaded battery has been deeply discharged to around 80% of the rated capacity.
-Normally, the buzzer alarm is triggered when the voltage at the DC input terminals of the inverter has dropped to around 10.5V for a 12V battery or 21V for 24V battery at C-Rate discharge current of C/5 Amps and electrolyte temp. of 80°F. The inverter is shut down if the terminal voltage at C/5 discharge current falls further to 10V for 12V battery (20V for 24V battery).
+Normally, the buzzer alarm is triggered when the voltage at the DC input terminals of the inverter has dropped to around 10.5V for a 12V battery or 21V for 24V battery at C-Rate discharge current of C/5 Amps and electrolyte temp. of 80°F (by convention, battery data is normally presented at 80°F).
+The inverter is shut down if the terminal voltage at C/5 discharge current falls further to 10V for 12V battery (20V for 24V battery).